BattletechModders/TisButAScratch/README.md

 `crewOrCockpitCustomID` - List<string> - list of CustomId (from CustomComponents) that defines "cockpit components" which will inflict injuries on critical hits.
 Only for vehicles and non-head-mounted cockpits (in the case of head-mounted cockpits, injuries are inflicted by normal "head hit" system).

+`injureVehiclePilotOnDestroy` - string.
+Controls vehicle pilot injury behavior when vehicles are destroyed.
+Possible values are "MAX", "HIGH", "SINGLE", "OFF".
+MAX functions the same as a CT destruction for mechs (max injuries = pilot <i>usually</i> dies.)
+"HIGH" is effectively MAX - 1; pilot will be severely injured but not dead.
+"SINGLE" inflicts a single injury on Vehicle destruction.
+"OFF" means no guaranteed injury on vehicle destruction (does not disable injuries from `crewOrCockpitCustomID` however).

 `lifeSupportCustomID` - List<string> - list of CustomId (from CustomComponents) that defines specific life support components which, if a torso-mounted cockpit is used and `"lifeSupportSupportsLifeTM": true` will cause an injury or pilot death when life support is critted or destroyed, respectively.

 `isTorsoMountStatName` - string, name of bool statistic being used in gear to determine whether a torso-mounted cockpit is being used.
 Example stat effect added to torso-mount cockpit component below:

 ```